When your life exists on two continents long-haul travel is unavoidable and expensive. When you add a child to the mix it becomes extra daunting.

 - I wore a ‘cute’ pair of sweatpants and slip-on flat sneakers plus a v-neck T with button-down over it so I could breastfeed easily and a lightweight hoodie (layers are key- it gets cold up in the sky.)
 I also had a change of clothes in case I got barfed on… or worse.

-- I carried a diaper bag with everyday supplies, and a rolling carry-on with the rest of our gear.
+- I carried a diaper bag with everyday supplies and a rolling carry-on with the rest of our gear.
 I wore a travel baby carrier that was lightweight and folds up into a pouch.

 The entire list of what I brought with notes

-A diaper bag- with normal day supplies in it.
+Diaper bag- with normal day supplies in it.

-A carry-on rolling bag with the rest of baby supplies.
+Carry-on rolling bag with the rest of baby supplies.

 Remember: you are carrying all this stuff plus a baby so go easy on yourself.

 Diapers, bring enough for a whole day, I brought too many and they took up lots of room in my carry on.
 At least they were not heavy